Mikapall/Demon-s-Souls-SL1-Repository/index.md

 - **Every boss must be killed.** A boss can be defined by the sight of a health bar and/or a fog gate (regardless of the need to enter through such).
 The bosses are: Vanguard*, Phalanx, Tower Knight, Penetrator, False King Allant, Armor Spider, Flamelurker, Dragon God, Fool's Idol, Maneaters, Old Monk, Adjudicator, Old Hero, Storm King, Leechmonger, Dirty Colossus, Maiden Astraea, True King Allant.

+   - Vanguard is a special case if you are interested in the Slayer run.
+Read the corresponding section in such case.

    - Vanguard is a special case if you are interested in speedrunning.
 Read the corresponding section in such case.

 - Any kind of help via summoning players or NPCs is not acceptable.
 Every run found breaching this will be disqualified. **This is the case for Biorr of the Twin Fangs' help against the Penetrator.**